tangowithbear/MRBlog/README.md

 <br/>

-The idea is simple:
+<br/> The idea was simple:
 <br/> 1.
-Hold the right index trigger → aim the movement direction with the right controller.
+Hold the right index trigger to aim the movement direction with the right controller.
 <br/> 2.
-Release it → the direction freezes.
+Release it the direction freezes.
 <br/> 3.
-Use the left thumbstick Y → control acceleration, so speed goes up/down over time.
+Use the left thumbstick Y to control acceleration, so speed goes up/down over time.
 <br/> 4.
 Move the player in that direction (or the opposite if the accelaration is neative)
 <br/> 5.
 Visualize speed and vector
 <br/>